KastnerRG/Read_the_docs/docs/project1.rst

 4) Project Goal
 ---------------

-The first goal of this project is to generate a functionally correct HLS design for an 11 tap FIR filter.
-Also you should start to gain an understanding of different HLS optimizations.
+The first goal of this project is to generate a functionally correct HLS design for an 11-tap FIR filter.
+Also, you should start to gain an understanding of different HLS optimizations.
 For FIR128, you should modify the code to generate several optimized designs.
 Your goal is to create designs that provide tradeoffs between resource usage and execution time.
-This will require you to rewrite the code and/or insert pragmas.
+This will require you to rewrite the code and insert pragmas.
 More specifically, you must do the following:

-* Design an 11 tap FIR filter with HLS.
-In the rest of this document, we use the term FIR11 to refer this task.
+* Design an 11-tap FIR filter with HLS.
+In the rest of this document, we use the term FIR11 to refer to this task.

-* Design a 128 tap FIR filter with HLS and optimize it.
+* Design a 128-tap FIR filter with HLS and optimize it.
 We call this subtask FIR128.

 5) FIR11
 --------

-The first step for the project is to get a functionally correct design working for an 11 tap FIR filter.
-For this, you will need to use the Vivado HLS tool, and finish the function body of `void fir()` in the file fir.cpp to implement the filter.
+The first step for the project is to get a functionally correct design working for an 11-tap FIR filter.
+For this, you must use the Vivado HLS tool and finish the function body of `void fir()` in the file fir.cpp to implement the filter.
 You can test the correctness of your code by using the provided testbench.
 This code does not need to be highly optimized; you will work on creating optimized code later.
 It just needs to work correctly. **Use the provided script.tcl to create your project**, or manually add source & testbench files and set the top function.

 6) FIR128 Instructions
 ----------------------

 You must complete the following tasks:

-1. First, implement a functionally correct, but not optimized, 128 tap FIR filter.
+1. Implement a functionally correct, but not optimized, 128-tap FIR filter.
 This is your baseline implementation.
 Use the provided script.tcl to create your project.
-As you attempt each individual optimization according to the questions below, try to think about what other optimizations would well in conjunction with them.
+As you attempt each optimization according to the questions below, think about what other optimizations would work well in conjunction with them.

-2. Next, generate one or multiple designs that will help you answer the questions in your report.
-In your answers, you should reference the design that you generated for your experiment.
+2. Next, generate one or multiple designs to help you answer your report's questions.
+You should reference the design you generated for your experiment in your answers.
 You can reference the same design from multiple answers.
-Your resulting code must always be functionally correct (i.e. match the golden output).
-In your report you need to clearly answer the effect of following optimizations on your design.
-You can test other optimizations as you wish, but you do not need to include these in your report.
-For every design you include in your report, be sure to report the corresponding throughput, instead of estimated clock period and latency.
+Your resulting code must always be functionally correct (i.e., match the golden output).
+In your report, you will need to explain the effect of the following optimizations on your design.
+You can test other optimizations as you'd like, but you don't need to include these in your report.
+For every design you include in your report, you can report the corresponding throughput instead of the estimated clock period and latency.

 3. Finally, for Q6, generate your best architecture by combining any number of optimizations that you wish.
-Use what you learned from your designs for Q1-Q5.
+You can use what you learned from your designs for Q1-Q5.

 4. Your report should only include the answers to the following questions.

-For each of the following questions you need to reference a design or multiple designs.
+You must reference a design or multiple designs for each of the following questions.
 The source code in your design should have all the necessary pragmas.
-Please refer to Chapter 2 in the PP4FPGAs textbook before starting this assignment.
+Please refer to Chapter 2 in the pp4fpga textbook before starting this assignment.

 Questions:

-* **Question 1 - Variable Bitwidths:** It is possible to specify a very precise data type for each variable in your design.
+* **Question 1 - Variable Bitwidths:** You can specify a precise data type for each variable in your design.
 The number of different data types is extensive: floating point, integer, fixed point, all with varying bitwidths and options.
 The data type provides a tradeoff between accuracy, resource usage, and performance.

   Change the bitwidth of the variables inside the function body (do not change the bitwidth of the parameters).
 How does the bitwidth affect the performance?
 How does it affect the resource usage?
-What is the minimum data size that you can use without losing accuracy (i.e., your results still match the golden output)?
+What minimum data size can you use without losing accuracy (i.e., your results still match the golden output)?

-* **Question 2 - Pipelining:** Pipelining increases the throughput typically at the cost of additional resources.
-The initiation interval (II) is an important design parameter that changes the performance and resource usage.
+* **Question 2 - Pipelining:** Pipelining increases the throughput, typically at the cost of additional resources.
+The initiation interval (II) is an important design parameter that affects performance and resource usage.

   Explicitly set the loop initiation interval (II) starting at 1 and increasing in increments of 1 cycle.
 How does increasing the II affect the loop latency?
 What are the trends?
 At some point setting the II to a larger value does not make sense.
 What is that value in this example?
 How would you calculate that value for a general for loop?

 * **Question 3 - Removing Conditional Statements:** If/else statements and other conditionals can limit the possible parallelism and often require additional resources.
-If the code can be rewritten to remove them, it can make the resulting design more efficient.
+Rewriting the code to remove them can make the resulting design more efficient.
 This is known as code hoisting.

   Rewrite the code to remove any conditional statements.
 Compare the designs with and without if/else condition.
 Is there a difference in performance and/or resource utilization?
 Does the presence of the conditional branch have any effect when the design is pipelined?
 If so, how and why?